bludit/documentation-english/pages/api/edit-a-page/index.md

 }
 ```

-Execute the command, and attach the `data.json` file:
+Execute the command and attach the `data.json` file:

 ```
 $ curl  -X PUT \